What is School Direct?

 School Direct (Salaried)

-This route is designed for candidates who have had some experience in the workplace.
+This route is designed for candidates who have had some experience in the workplace (i.e. if you have been working full-time or part-time in paid employment).

-Although there is no guarantee of employment upon successful completion of the training year, we have an excellent record of trainees gaining employment at their host schools or at another local school within the collegiate.
+Although there is no guarantee of employment upon successful completion of the training year, we have an excellent record of trainees gaining employment at their host schools or at another local school within the Alliance.